Tamil Eelam: Medieval period

-The 12th century saw the rise of a significant Tamil Hindu social formation in the Jaffna Peninsula, with the Jaffna Kingdom.
+The 12th century saw the rise of a significant Tamil Hindu social formation in the Jaffna Peninsula, with the Jaffna kingdom.
 Established as a powerful force in the north, north east and west of the island, it eventually became a tributary fief of the Pandyan Empire in modern South India in 1258, gaining independence in 1323 with the fragmentation of Pandyan control.

 By the 11th and 12th centuries AD the upper half of the eastern province had a large Tamil community.
-Eastern Tamils had feudal organizations that centered around Ur Podiyar at a village level and the Kudi system that controlled social interactions.
-They also were organized politically as Vannimai chiefs who came nominally under the Kingdom of Kandy.
+Eastern Tamils had feudal organizations that centred around Ur Podiyar at a village level and the Kudi system that controlled social interactions.
+They also were organised politically as Vannimai chiefs who came nominally under the kingdom of Kandy.
 The most important social group were the Mukkuvar, who had originated from South India and had repeatedly invaded Sri Lanka as evidenced by Sinhalese literature of that period, the Kokila Sandeśa and Mukkara Hatana.
 One of the local traditions that records the landing and settling of eastern Sri Lanka is called Mattakallappu Manmiyam (மட்டக்களப்பு மான்மியம்).

-Among the medieval Vanni chieftaincies, those of Panankamam, Melpattu, Mulliyavalai, Karunavalpattu, Karrikattumulai and Tennamaravadi in the north of the island were incorporated into the Jaffna Kingdom.
-The chieftaincy in Trincomalee was at times incorporated into the northern Kingdom.
-Hence Vannimais just south of the Jaffna peninsula and in the eastern Trincomalee district usually paid an annual tribute to the Jaffna Kingdom instead of taxes.
+Among the medieval Vanni chieftaincies, those of Panankamam, Melpattu, Mulliyavalai, Karunavalpattu, Karrikattumulai and Tennamaravadi in the north of the island were incorporated into the Jaffna kingdom.
+The chieftaincy in Trincomalee was at times incorporated into the northern kingdom.
+Hence Vannimais just south of the Jaffna peninsula and in the eastern Trincomalee district usually paid an annual tribute to the Jaffna kingdom instead of taxes.
 The tribute was in cash, grains, honey, elephants, and ivory.
 The annual tribute system was enforced due to the greater distance from Jaffna.